MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 }

 ```
-## Update title news
+## Update Title News

-The content of a title news entry can only be modified in Game Manager.
+The content of a Title News entry can only be modified in Game Manager.

 To locate the entry you wish to modify in **Game Manager**: